DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-15 Meeting Notes.md

 ### Go over the Schedule Again
 - Dec.
 19: Allister redesign should be DONE
 - Dec.
 29: ALL marketing materials should be DONE
 - Dec.
 29: Send all the stuff in for review.
-(Lowkey, I might just submit some placeholder assets)
+(Lowkey, I might just submit some placeholder assets first just so we can get the page up.
+Then, we can change the ssets later)
-- Jan 18: All in-game
+- Jan 18: All in-game assets should be DONE in time for the demo build to be submitted for Next Fest

 # Meeting Summary